-The Similan Islands are located in the Andaman Sea, off the west coast of Thailand.
-There are nine of them and all are covered in dense tropical jungle vegetation, but I’m more interested in the things below the surface.
-The perfectly crystalline blue water is luring us all into the depths as we explore the corals and say hello to the fishes.
+The islands are all covered in dense tropical jungle vegetation, but I’m more interested in what lies below the surface.
+The perfectly crystalline blue water is luring me into the depths to explore the corals and say hello to the fishes.
 Anybody seen Luca Brasi?

-While spending time above the surface to remove residual nitrogen, we stopped by at Koh Similan and got ashore using a small rubber boat.
+While spending time above the surface to remove residual nitrogen, we stop by at Koh Similan and get ashore using a small rubber boat.
 The beach is made up of coral sand, smooth and blazingly white.
 We walk up to the spectacular rock, making up for the name Donald Duck bay.

 Comments